South Africa call for sparing use of water as winter sets in | Africanews

 South Africa's Department of Water and Sanitation has called on the public to utilise water with caution as the winter season sets in with a minimal amount of rainfall.

-According to the department, South Africa's water levels have slightly declined as the winter season sets in.
+The country's water levels have slightly declined as the winter season sets in according to the department.

-This week's water levels demonstrated a minimal decline of water levels compared to the same period last week.

 The Department of Water and Sanitation said on Thursday that the Integrated Vaal River System (IVRS) has moderately decreased from 103.8% last week to 102.1% this week.